 A lot of the way each of us approach having a relationship with God has to do with the temperament we were born with, although the way we were raised plays a big role also.
 Most people are a blend of two or more personalities, with one being more dominant.
 I am a melancholy/phlegmatic or beaver/golden retriever personality.
 Melancholy personalities tend to be perfectionists (very detail-oriented) and can become very works or performance-oriented, especially if you were raised by someone who also has a works driven personality.
 My friend Mary is a sanguine/choleric personality or otter/lion.
 Otter personalities are very playful, life-of-the-party type of people who like to joke and make others laugh and cholerics are very task-oriented, they tend to be workaholics.
 My friend Mary is primarily the otter personality (although she has a lot of drive), which is what made her more grace-oriented, I believe, but when she would say things like “I hope the rapture doesn’t take place while I have p.m.s.” (lol), I realized she had some of the same type of works mentality that I did.

 When I say a works mentality, I mean that I would feel like I had to earn God’s approval by constantly trying to perform perfectly and if I messed up, I had a hard time feeling forgiven, even after asking the Lord for forgiveness and even though I tried really hard, I never felt like I could be quite good enough to make God happy with me for very long (see my article entitled “Parable of the Sower Part II/Dealing with a Root of Rejection and Perfectionism” for a more detailed explanation of this).
 I had not learned how to enter God’s rest and trust in the finished work of the cross instead of my performance.
-When I say this, I am not endorsing the “extreme grace” teaching.
+When I say this, I am not talking about trying to turn the grace of God into a license to sin.
 Jesus said that whoever loves him will obey him and keep his commandments.
 I am talking about how we approach our relationship with God, our pursuit of him.

 I know that the Lord expects us to do good works and produce good fruit, but trees and plants do not have to struggle and stress themselves out to produce fruit, they only have to stay connected to the root or vine and get plenty of water and sunshine, etc. It is the same for us, the only way we can can produce good fruit is to stay plugged into the vine (Jesus, see John 15).
 Jesus said that he could do nothing of himself, he only did what he saw the Father doing (John 5:19) and we cannot do anything profitable through our own power either.
 If we make spending time with the Lord our priority, the works and the good fruit will begin to flow naturally, or supernaturally, I should say.
 God bless you all.